MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

 1. Select **Save and run** to save the script and perform a test of the function.

 1. The Test and Logs panes will automatically open when the script runs for the first time.

+    > **Note**: You may notice warning content during compilation in the log.
+This can be safely ignored.

 1. Find the **Output** text box in the Test pane.
 You should now notice the value **Test Successful** returned from the function.